aguilaraul/CS150/Labs/README.md

 Have the user input a filename to read in ints from.
 Print each to the screen, one per line and keep a running total.
 Print the total at the end.
 If the file does not exist say so and do not print the total.

+#### 15. Lab 15 +  Lab 16
+##### Lab 15
+Create an algorithm (flowchart or written out) for lab 16
+##### Lab 16
+Create a program that simulates a vending machine -- your program will ask the user to enter a price for an item first, then enter the amount of money deposited.
+Your program should print the change that is given to the user __to a text file__, as a number of quarters, dimes, nickels, and pennies. __Change should be given using the smallest number of coins possible (change higher than 1 dollar can be given in quarters.)__ If the user will receive no change, so "no change" instead of 0 quarters, 0 dimes, 0 nickels, 0 pennies.
+If the user enters less money than the price of the item then give an error message on the screen stating "not enough money inserted" and print nothing to the file.
+After each transaction, whether enough money or not, ask the user if they have another transaction (enter capital or lowercase Y or N), and repeat if so.
+Note: You can assume that the user will type the price of as a decimal number without a dollar sign. __Rounding issues within one penny are OK.__

+#### 25. Lab 25
+Create an array of 10 integers containing the following values (in this order):
+12, -7, 3, 17, 42, 6, 18, -15, 0, 1.
+Create a function called seqSearch that
+takes a const array and an integer key as parameters, and returns the array slot number that the key was found in.
+If the key was not found, the function should return -1.
+Main should use the function to have the user enter a number and print the array slot it was found in, or that it was not found.

+#### 26. Lab 26
+Modify the supplied bSort.cpp program to bubble sort in ascending order instead of descending order.
+Do NOT modify main, only bSort itself.